AramKoorn/swifty/README.md

 WHat to do when the skeleton of of dataframe is there (Order based on priority)
-- drop columns
+- drop columns ✓
 - rename columns ✓
-- add filter method --> get all columns that have "PATTERN" in column name
+- add filter method
 - read and write csv
 - merge
 - groupby